kalaboster/stringer/aws/README.md

 - stringer-ec2 - The template to launch and configure an ec2 instance for stringer.

-- stringer-cb - The code build template to build stringer. (under construction)
+- stringer-cb - The code build template to build stringer.

 - stringer-cd - The code deploy template to deploy stringer to the EC2 instance. (under construction)